CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/components_and_patterns.md

 - Training page: training start or resume, checkpoint management, and metrics dashboards
 - Inference page: filterable local model catalog and details, capability-aware study preparation, clinical context, generation profiles, and editable Findings/Impression drafting with copy, regenerate, and export actions
 - Dataset validation page: validation orchestration and report review
+- Settings page: one-column runtime configuration form with General, Data access, and Advanced sections; save sends only changed fields and reset is delegated to the backend.

 ## Layout Composition

 - `MainLayout` provides top branding, primary navigation, and routed content.
 - Route pages own functional modules while reusing shared components for consistency.

+The Settings route reuses the existing footer gear navigation control and `app-nav-button` active styling.
+It does not duplicate the theme selector or expose deployment, database, secret, or static inference policy values.